Flexer and Sandiland

 How do we collect information from you?

-We collect the personal data that you may volunteer via: our website’s mailing list sign-up form, online surveys, audience/artist/participant surveys.
+Apart from the aforementioned services we may also collect the personal data that you may volunteer via: our website’s mailing list sign-up form, online surveys, audience/artist/participant surveys.

 How will we use the information about you?